Hibiya Open-Air Concert Hall: Notable events

-On April 19, 1987, three people were trampled to death as the audience rushed to the stage at the beginning of a concert by Laughin' Nose.
 On September 20, 1987, Show-Ya held the first Naon no Yaon music festival at the venue.
 They held it annually for five years until 1991 and revived it for a one-off in 2008.
 In 2013, Naon no Yaon was fully resurrected in conjunction with the 90th anniversary of Hibiya Open-Air Concert Hall and has been held annually since.